Principles of Computing with Python

-The first three topics are traditionally some of the harder topics to comprehend for students who tend to shy away from technical courses, especially in computing.
+Modules 5, 6 and 7 are traditionally some of the harder topics to comprehend for students who tend to shy away from technical courses, especially in computing.

-The last three topics were chosen because they illustrate some deeper discoveries in computing that will show how computational thinking affects our lives.
+The last three modules were chosen because they illustrate some deeper discoveries in computing that will show how computational thinking affects our lives.
 For example, principles in cellular automata can be used to create simple simulations that illustrate complex behavior (e.g. forest fire simulations).
 Encryption methods showcase how number theory is used to create an encryption method that is very hard to crack, so it can be used to support commerce today on the Internet.

 The Limits of Computability module illustrates to students that not every problem is computable by computers…some require far more time than our lifespans, and some just can’t be solved regardless of the power of the computer, the amount of memory it has, or the amount of time we give the computer to solve the problem.